 Click on the Research Industries tile on the homepage.
 There are two options to start your search on this page

 First Research and Mergent have partnered to provide nearly 500 Industry Profiles.
-Start by typing and industry keyword or industry code in the search box.
-The results will include not only the industry you searched for but also closely related ones.
+It may take a few clicks to actually get into the database.
+Once you are on the page where you can see the image below, you can start searching by typing an industry keyword or industry code in the search box.
+The results will include not only the industry you searched for, but also closely related ones.

 You can also Browse Industry Profiles.
 There are eleven general industries; click on one to display the subindustries.
 Then click on the one you are interested in.